 Students who graduate with James Scholar Graduation Honors and other select honors/awards are invited to participate in a spring ceremony in which LAS recognizes their achievements.

-The ceremony acknowledges senior James Scholars, Bronze Tablet recipients, and those honored with departmental or college awards or scholarships.
+The ceremony acknowledges graduating senior James Scholars as well as graduating seniors honored with departmental or college awards or scholarships.
 The Honors Ceremony is usually held on Sunday two weeks before spring commencement.

 Invited students are notified via email to their Illinois email addresses, and their families are notified by mail at their permanent addresses.

 LAS Student Handbook